WittyMA/DataScience_MachineLearning/README.md

 and run apache and sql
 4. copy the program files to htdocs folder in the xamp
 5. open your browser
+6.Type phpmyAdmin and when it opens, click on import from phpmyAdmin
+7. import the file seos_db.sql to phpmyAdmin
-7. Type localhost/seos/index.php
+8. Type localhost/seos
-8. Press Enter
+9. Press Enter

 https://github.com/quandnl/Software-Engineering-Proj-G16.git